PDF Cover

 Impact of Industry Transitions on the Dried Fruit Market

 As a core segment of the Packaged & Processed F&B industry, the Dried Fruit market develops in line with broader industry shifts.
-Over recent years, transitions such as Shift Towards Healthy Snacking and Embrace of Online Shopping have redefined priorities across the Packaged & Processed F&B sector, influencing how the Dried Fruit market evolves in terms of demand, applications and competitive dynamics.
+Over recent years, transitions such as Shift Towards Healthy Snacking and Integration into Premium and Functional Foods have redefined priorities across the Packaged & Processed F&B sector, influencing how the Dried Fruit market evolves in terms of demand, applications and competitive dynamics.
 These transitions highlight the structural changes shaping long-term growth opportunities.

 01